- Scarlet fever is a type of bacterial throat infection that also features a red (scarlet) rash.

-You should see a doctor if your child has a very sore throat and red rash.
-They will do a physical examination and take a swab from the throat to check for the bacteria.
+To diagnose scarlet fever your doctor will do a physical examination and take a swab from your throat to check for the bacteria.

 Scarlet fever is treated with antibiotics (usually penicillin).
 If left untreated, the bacteria might spread to the tonsils, lungs, skin, kidneys, blood or middle ear.
 Antibiotics will prevent serious health problems including rheumatic fever, kidney disease, pneumonia and joint pains.

 The doctor may also recommend rest, pain relief and that your child drinks a lot of water.

 Your child will stop being infectious 24 hours after they start antibiotics.
 If they don't have antibiotics, they can still be infectious for 2 to 3 weeks.

 The best way for your child to avoid scarlet fever is by washing their hands often, and to not share plates or utensils with other people.